TacticalMetaphysics/LiSE/LiSE/index.rst

 directory if you prefer.
 Either use it with a context manager (``with Engine() as eng:``) or call its ``.close()`` method when you're done changing things.

+The top-level data structure within LiSE is the character.
+Most data within the world model is kept in some character or other;
+these will quite frequently represent people, but can be readily adapted to represent any kind of data that can be comfortably described as a graph or a JSON object.
+Every change to a character will be written to the database.

+LiSE tracks history as a series of turns.
+In each turn, each simulation rule is evaluated once for each of the simulated entities it's been applied to.
+World changes in a given turn are remembered together, such that the whole world state can be
+rewound: simply set the properties ``branch`` and ``turn`` back to what they were just before the change you want to undo.

 World Modelling
 ---------------